PankajRawat333/MyWebSite.dev/input/posts/building-serverless-conversational-gen-ai-application-using-amazon-q-business.md

 ![Screenshot 2024-06-01 134836.png](images/amazon-q-business-gen-ai-app/solution-overview.png)

-In this solution I have used Amazon business Q application and S3 connector as a data source.
-To interact with Amazon Q Business application I used Amazon Q Web Experience which is secure by AWS IAM Identity Center.

-Initially all the documents were uploaded into S3 bucket and lambda function process all the documents and extracted text with help of Amazon Bedrock and store extracted documents in S3 bucket.
-Amazon Q business application was using that bucket as a data source.
+The following diagram illustrates the high-level architecture of how users will interact with the Amazon Q Business application using an Amazon Q Business web experience from their web browser.
+The Amazon Q Web Experience is secured by AWS IAM Identity Center.
+Users will upload scanned documents to an S3 bucket, and a Lambda function will extract text from the uploaded documents using Amazon Bedrock.
+The output of the extracted documents will be stored in an S3 bucket, which will serve as the source for the Amazon Q Business application.

 **The solution includes the following components:**

-1. Amazon S3 bucket - S3 bucket is source of documents in image format, After extraction document in text format will be stored again in S3 bucket.
+1. Amazon S3 bucket - S3 bucket used as a datasource for Amazon Q Business.
-2. AWS Lambda Function - Lambda function will extract text from images using Amazon Bedrock.
+2. AWS Lambda Function - Lambda function that extract text scanned documents using Amazon Bedrock.
-3. Anthropic’s Claude 3 on Amazon Bedrock - Used Anthropic’s Claude 3 model to extract text from images.
+3. Anthropic’s Claude 3 on Amazon Bedrock - Lambda function utilizes Anthropic's Claude 3 sonnat model to extract text from images.
-4. Amazon Q business application - Build conversational assistant using Amazon Q business.
+4. Amazon Q business application - Build conversational assistant using Amazon Q business and Web experience.
 5. AWS IAM Identity center - Amazon Q Web Experience is secured by AWS IAM Identity center.

 ## **Configure an Amazon Q Business application**